ErrorxCode/docs/clorabase/documents/database.md

 ## ClorastoreDB
 This database is implemented from [ClorastoreDB](https://github.com/Clorabase/ClorastoreDB) offline version.
 See its docs to understand the pattern of the database.
 Refer to [Wikipedia article](https://en.wikipedia.org/wiki/Document-oriented_database) to learn more about this.
+However, the version of this in the SDK is little different.

 ### Initializing the class.
 Get the instance of the database like this,